dotnet54/TS-CHIEF/README.md

 If an option is not specified in the command line, a default setting is used, which can be found in the `AppContext.java`class.

+# Results

+Latest results on UEA/UCR 2018 archive with 30 resamples can be obtained from http://timeseriesclassification.com./results.php

 # Support